Mexican handcrafts and folk art: Types of folk arts and crafts in Mexico

 Metalworking in Mesoamerica, especially of silver, gold and copper, was highly advanced when the Spanish arrived.
 Gold was inlaid into copper and metals were hammered to paper thinness and cast using the lost wax method.
 Some copper and iron tools were produced, but pre-Hispanic metal craft was dominated by jewelry and ornaments.
 The Spanish introduced new techniques such as filigree work, where tiny threads of metal are strung together to make jewelry.
 During the colonial period, indigenous peoples were forbidden to work with precious metals.
 Today, ancient designs have been revived with Taxco being the center of silversmithing.
+The workshops established there from the 1930s onward are known collectively as the Taxco school of silver design.
 Silverwork is now one of Mexico's major exports.
 Copper work is particularly abundant in Michoacán.
 A traditional hammered copper object is a large vessel in which pork fat is rendered or sugar caramelized for making candies.
 Every year during the month of August Santa Clara del Cobre holds a copper festival.